UPDATE: Cambria County coroner investigating possible murder-suicide in Jackson Township

 Cambria County Coroner Jeff Lees is investigating a possible murder-suicide on Finntown Road in Jackson Township.

 Crews were called to the scene shortly after 11:30 a.m.
-Thursday after a male called Cambria County 911 reporting that he killed his wife and planned to take his own life.
+Thursday after a man called Cambria County 911 reporting that he killed his wife and planned to take his own life.

-When police arrived on the scene, they found a male deceased in the driveway and the woman also deceased at the residence, Lees said.
+When police arrived on the scene, they found a man deceased in the driveway and the woman also deceased at the residence, Lees said.

 Jackson Township police are handling the criminal investigation.